List of Australia Test cricket records: Most career runs

-Most runs in each batting position

 Highest individual score

 The first Test of the 2003–04 series of the Southern Cross Trophy, contested between Australia and Zimbabwe, at the WACA Ground saw Matthew Hayden of Australia set the highest individual Test innings score with 380, surpassing Brian Lara's 375 scored against England in April 1994 at the Antigua Recreation Ground.
 Six months after Hayden set the record, the West Indian claimed it back scoring 400 not out against the same opposition and on the same ground.

 Highest career average

 A batsman's batting average is the total number of runs they have scored divided by the number of times they have been dismissed.